 Indonesia company registration is a hassle-free process if you know how to go about it.
 With Tetra Consultants at the wheel, you will be able to dedicate your time and resources to other more important business channels.

-Opening local or international corporate bank account
+- Opening local or international corporate bank account

-Annual accounting and tax services
+- Annual accounting and tax services

 Can foreigners register a company in Indonesia?

-Setting up a business in Indonesia as a foreign investor or entrepreneur is not as straightforward.
+- Setting up a business in Indonesia as a foreign investor or entrepreneur is not as straightforward.
 In order to receive approval from the Indonesian authorities for the registration of a company with foreign ownership, certain requirements need to be met.

-Foreign ownership will vary from 0% to 100% depending on the intended business activities in Indonesia.
+- Foreign ownership will vary from 0% to 100% depending on the intended business activities in Indonesia.
 For more information, you can refer to the Negative Investment List.

 How long does it take to set up a company in Indonesia?

-Within 12 weeks, Tetra Consultants will register Indonesia company, secure BKPM foreign investment approval and open a local Indonesian corporate bank account for you.
+- Within 12 weeks, Tetra Consultants expects to complete the process of Indonesia company registration, secure BKPM foreign investment approval and open a local Indonesian corporate bank account for you.

-After Tetra Consultants has registered your Indonesian company with the Indonesia business registry, you can expect to receive the documents of your new company including the company registration certificate, memorandum & articles of association as well as register of directors and shareholders.
+- After Tetra Consultants has registered your Indonesian company with the Indonesia business registry, you can expect to receive the documents of your new company including the company registration certificate, memorandum & articles of association as well as register of directors and shareholders.

-The Indonesia company registration documents will be in Bahasa Indonesian and Tetra Consultants will assist you to have the documents translated by a certified translator.
+- The Indonesia company registration documents will be in Bahasa Indonesian and Tetra Consultants will assist you to have the documents translated by a certified translator.

-If you are looking to start operations in a shorter time, Tetra Consultants will recommend you to consider purchasing an Indonesia shelf company.
+- If you are looking to start operations in a shorter time, Tetra Consultants will recommend you to consider purchasing an Indonesia shelf company.
 With this fast solution, our international clients can own an Indonesian company and a local corporate bank account within 6 weeks.